Why do start-ups fail to get funded?

 What is the difference between Rule 506(b and 506(c?

-The Regulation D 506(c exemption shares many characteristics of the 506(b exemption -- with exceptions
+The Regulation D 506(c exemption shares many characteristics of the 506(b exemption -- with these exceptions

 Why should you bother with all this?